Does the Gerstein Report contain so many impossibilities that it cannot be accepted as evidence?

 The Gerstein Report is not perfect.
-He made a lot of small errors and engaged in guesswork especially when he was relying on the word of others.
-These errors and misinformed speculations do not rise to discrediting the entire Report.
-Gerstein’s testimony is consistent across all the versions that are known to be in his own hand when it dealt with things he saw with his own eyes: the description of the camps and the mass gassing he observed at Belzec and Treblinka.
+He made a lot of small errors and engaged in guesswork, especially when he was relying on the word of others.
+These errors and speculations do not discredit the entire Report.
+Gerstein’s testimony was consistent across all versions when it dealt with the description of the camps and the mass gassing.

 Robert A. Hall, Jr., Il Rapporto Gerstein: Anatomia di un Falso [The Gerstein Report: The Anatomy of a Fraud] by Carlo Mattogno at http://www.ihr.org/jhr/v07/v07p115_Hall.html.
 See also Mattogno’s book in Italian, pp. 79-84.
 Mattogno writes: “La ‘testimonianza”’di Kurt Gerstein è dunque un coacervo di assurdità contraddizioni interne ed esterne, falsificazioni storiche, contraddizioni rispetto alla storiografia sterminazionista, errori di ogni sorta, esagerazioni enormi, inverosimiglianze . . . ” after which there follows the list of 103 lies, contradictions, exaggerations and errors.
 Mattogno concluded: “La ‘testimonianza oculare’ di Kurt Gerstein è dunque assolutamente inattendibile.”